raphlinus/raphlinus.github.io/_posts/2021-11-04-prefix-sum-portable.md

 Even if this barrier were to be added, I found [other problems][Atomic concerns].
 One such problem is uniformity analysis, which originally showed up as a failure to compile the shader on DX12, as the [FXC] compiler's uniformity analysis failed to recognize that my shader had uniform control flow, and thus rejected it.
 WebGPU will also need a strict uniformity analysis when doing operations such as control barriers that are unsafe unless control flow is uniform, and it appears that the [current proposal][uniformity analysis proposal] also wouldn't accept my code.
 It is possible that could be improved, though.

 The fact that FXC is on the critical path points to a deeper difference in approach between WebGPU and piet-gpu.
 By necessity, shaders pulled from the Web must be compiled at runtime, and FXC is considerably more convenient for that than the more advanced [DXC], as FXC is included in Windows and can be called by any application.
 The DLL for DXC is approximately 20MB.
-A potential longer term solution is build a new lightweight shader translation tool that can go direct from WGSL to DXIL, but that will take a while.

 In piet-gpu, by contrast, shaders are compiled to IR ahead of time as part of the build pipeline, so there is no need for runtime translation.
 That helps a lot with binary size and startup time, as well as a lot more flexibility in tools that can be run as part of the build.

+The Windows story with Dawn (Chrome's WebGPU implementation) continues to evolve.
+Currently they run with their own version of FXC, which brings compatibility to the widest range of devices (there's still a large fraction that can't run code from DXC) and lets them roll fixes if the version that ships with the OS is stale.
+I'm concerned that even so, there will be shaders that fail because of FXC limitations.
+There are a number of ways forward, including direct translation from WGSL into DXBC (and DXIL as well, for access to [Shader Model 6] capabilities), but at best this work will take a while.

 There is a [WebGPU implemenation of decoupled look-back] by Reese Levine, but at this point it's not expected to pass.
 Hopefully it will be useful to shake out bugs (it would pass if the barrier scope were upgraded), and also to point the way for extensions to WebGPU that would allow this algorithm to run.